STARTING A BUSINESS AND PROJECT: WHAT DO I NEED TO GET STARTED WITH MY COMMUNICATION AND ESTABLISH MY BRAND IMAGE?

 — with visual identity

-This is the part that people see right away, the part that brings your brand to life visually and makes it unforgettable.
-It must be consistent, legible, and reflect what you have just stated .
+This is the first thing people see, what makes your brand visually 'alive' and unforgettable.
+It needs to be consistent, clear, and reflect what you've established just before.

 THE ESSENTIAL ELEMENTS